daitj/monado-flatpak/org.monado.Monado/README.md

 - If the service does not end gracefully, the socket may need to be removed prior to starting a new session.
 This can be done like so:

     ```
-    flatpak run --command=rm org.monado.Monado $XDG_RUNTIME_DIR/monado_comp_ipc
+    rm $XDG_RUNTIME_DIR/.flatpak/org.monado.Monado/xdg-run/monado_comp_ipc
     ```

 - The systemd service and socket normally available with Monado is not available with the Flatpak due to the inability to export systemd services and sockets from Flatpak applications

 - Not all Monado compile-time options and features have been enabled. `modules/monado.json` can be modified to include any new dependencies for new features, but YMMV

-- While support for the proprietary SteamVR Lighthouse driver has been included, additional steps are needed to use the driver
+- While support for the proprietary SteamVR Lighthouse driver has been included, additional steps are needed to use the driver.
+A symlink from `$HOME/.var/app/com.valvesoftware/.steam` to Monado`'s home directory is necessary.

-    - If Steam is installed on the host, `org.monado.Monado` must be granted access to the Steam directories.
 This can be done like so:

     ```
-        flatpak --user override --filesystem=xdg-data/Steam:ro --filesystem=~/.steam:ro org.monado.Monado
-        ```

-    - If Steam is a Flatpak, a symlink from `$HOME/.var/app/com.valvesoftware/.steam` to Monado`'s home directory is necessary.
-This can be done like so:

-        ```
     flatpak --user override --filesystem=~/.var/app/com.valvesoftware.Steam:ro org.monado.Monado
     flatpak run --command=ln org.monado.Monado -s $HOME/.var/app/com.valvesoftware.Steam/.steam $HOME/
+    ```